treellama/homebridge-http-rgb-push/README.md

 # Interfacing
+All `.status` urls expect a 200 HTTP status code.

 `switch.status` Can be configured to parse the body to determine the switch status.
-When the specified `switch.status.statusRegEx` matches the body the switch is considered to be in the on status.
+When the specified `switch.status.bodyRegEx` matches the body the switch is considered to be in the on status.
 If this parameter is left out `switch.status` expects `0` for Off, and `1` for On.

-All other `.status` urls expect a 200 HTTP status code and a body of a single string with no HTML markup.
+All other `.status` urls expect a body of a single string with no HTML markup.

 * `brightness.status` expects a number from 0 to 100.